Everything you need to know about Britney Spears' much-discussed conservatorship

-Posting on Instagram last night (June 24), Britney said: “I believe as people we all want the fairy tale life and by the way I’ve posted … my life seems to look and be pretty amazing”
+In the case’s most recent development, new documents filed to the Los Angeles Superior Court have now shown that a judge refused a previous filing by Britney Spears to remove the conservatorship.

+This comes after Britney’s father, Jamie Spears, filed a Petition with the court asking them to investigate the claims and allegations made by his daughter in her landmark testimony on Wednesday June 23.

-Britney Spears’ court appearance on Wednesday follows the increased visibility and coverage around her conservatorship, spurred on by the Free Britney movement.
+Britney Spears’ court appearance last week followed the increased visibility and coverage around her conservatorship, spurred on by the Free Britney movement.

 Key to it all is the fact that since 2008, when Spears’ struggles with her mental health and lack of privacy from the US press and paparazzi reached their peak, her father Jamie Spears was granted legal power and authority over the star’s life.